kanthorlabs/kanthorq/website/docs/003-concepts/001-overview.md

 ## The Publisher

-The Publisher interacts with the KanthorQ Stream to insert events into the system.
+The **Publisher** interacts with the KanthorQ Stream to insert events into the system.
 When initializing a Consumer, you must specify the associated Stream, so the system knows where to send the event.

-As the Publisher is simply application code, it can be implemented using Go, a CLI, or even an HTTP request (coming soon).
+As the **Publisher** is simply application code, it can be implemented using Go, a CLI, or even an HTTP request (coming soon).

 ## The Stream

 The Stream is where events are stored, allowing you to retrieve them later for processing.
-It receives events from the Publisher, organizes them in a _time-series_ format, and retains them until explicitly removed.
+It receives events from the **Publisher**, organizes them in a _time-series_ format, and retains them until explicitly removed.

 A Stream in KanthorQ can store any type of event.
 For example, both internal and business-related events can be stored in a single stream named "default," but this may not be well-organized.
 We recommend defining specific Streams for different purposes.
 For instance: